Spaqin/spaq-in/src/posts/one-roll-with-eos-30.md

 I'll be keeping it.
 And I will become what I hate.

 A Canon shooter.

+_2025 edit:_ I sold the 70-300, 19-35 and the 50 1.8.
+I have no lenses anymore for the camera, it's waiting for the next owner.
+It's a good one, but I just found I'm not using it that much after getting the Hexar RF.

 ![Fish Emade Tworzywo](../images/eos30/fishemade_provia100.jpg)
 _It's gonna be looking deep into your soul... and judging you for the brand of camera you use.
 50mm f1.8 USM II, Provia 100F_